Vishwa23419/Medication_Reminder-/README.md

 # Medication_Reminder-
 Medication Reminder is a simple Python program that lets users add medicines, view the list, and check missed or upcoming doses.
-It uses functions, lists, and user input with a menu-driven interface.
+It uses functions, lists, and user input with a menu-driven interface. <br>
 1.Overview<br>
 This is a Python program that helps users keep track of medicines and their scheduled times.
 It works in the terminal and stores data only while the program is running.<br>